contentful/forma-36/MIGRATION.md

 #### How to migrate your Select components

-Run the [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod) to migrate your v3 `Select` component to the new version:
+To migrate your v3 `Select` component, run the following [codemod](https://github.com/contentful/forma-36/tree/forma-v4/packages/forma-36-codemod):

 `npx @contentful/f36-codemod`

-If you decide to do it manually, you would need to transform your code:
+If you want to do it manually, you must transform your code as follows:

 ```jsx static=true
 import { Select, Option } from '@contentful/forma-36-react-components';